 Mathura Iskcon temple prohibits entry of foreign pilgrims ahead of Holi

-Mathura, Mar 05: In the view of Coronavirus outbreak in India, the Mathura Isckon temples have prohibited the entry of foreign pilgrims into its premises for two months, while the community Holi of widows in the city has also been cancelled till March 7.
+Mathura, Mar 05: In the view of Coronavirus outbreak in India, the Mathura Isckon temples have prohibited the entry of foreign pilgrims into its premises for two months, while the community Holi of widows in the city has also been canceled till March 7.

 This comes amid the coronavirus outbreak around the world, India is also experiencing measures taken by various people and organisations to prevent its spread.

-As we know the vibrant colourful festival of India, Holi is round the corner and Holi in Mathura is so hyped as the love life of Lord Krishna and Radha sprouted and grew here.
+As we know the vibrant colourful festival of India, Holi is around the corner and Holi in Mathura is so hyped as the love life of Lord Krishna and Radha sprouted and grew here.

+Saurabh Das, PRO of Vrindavan Iskcon Temple in Mathura said to news agency ANI, "Due to Coronavirus, we've requested foreign devotees not to visit the temple for the next two months.
+If they want to visit the temple, they will have to produce the medical certificate to prove that they are not infected."

 The festival of colours here is celebrated in five major events, Holi festival in Mathura starts with- the lathmar Holi at Barsana, lathmar Holi at Nandgaon, Holika Dahan in Kosi, and colorful Holi Vrindavan, Baldeo.